christianpflugradt/Passbird/README.md

-        c[EggId] (custom set) like set but prompts the user to input a new Password v[EggId] (view) prints the Password contained in that Egg to the console r[EggId] (rename) renames an Egg by prompting the user for a new one d[EggId] (discard) removes the Egg entirely from the database e (export) exports the Password database in a human readable json format i (import) imports Passwords into the database from a json file l (list) non parameterized, lists all Eggs in the database n (Nests) view available Nests and print Nest specific help s?
+        c[EggId] (custom set) like set but prompts the user to input a new Password v[EggId] (view) prints the Password contained in that Egg to the console r[EggId] (rename) renames an Egg by prompting the user for a new one d[EggId] (discard) removes the Egg entirely from the Tree e (export) exports the Password Tree in a human readable json format i (import) imports Passwords into the Tree from a json file l (list) non parameterized, lists all Eggs in the current Nest n (Nests) view available Nests and print Nest specific help s?
 (Password configurations) view available configurations and print set specific help h (help) prints this help